junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *I need you.
 Please.*

 The candle lights in the center of the table start flickering violently.
 A high-pitch sound starts quiet and distant, increases its volume rapidly as if the source is approaching, is flying closer.
-The air vibrates.
+The air vibrates with electricity.
+Light bulbs nearby explodes.
 The table shakes violently.

 Dean holds his breath.